Gangsterjesus/HoloTap/README.md

 ## 🌍 Vision

-To empower creators and fans with a secure, stylish, and community-driven micropayments platform — where every transaction leaves a pawprint.
+To empower creators and fans with a secure, stylish, and community-driven QRCode micropayments payment platform — where every transaction leaves a pawprint.

 ---